CookieMonsterTeam/CookieMonster/README.md

 The mod helps you to *whichever* degree you want, if you only need some help shortening long numbers, it does that.
 If you need to be accompanied by hand to pick the best buildings to buy, it does that, but **everything is an option**.

 ### Current version
-The `gh-pages` branch hosts the latest version intended for general users.
+The `master` branch hosts the latest production version intended for general users.
 All development and pull requests should target the `dev` branch.
+Github Pages is hosted from the 'gh-pages' branch

 ### What it does

 At its core, Cookie Monster computes an index for both buildings and upgrades: the **Payback Period (PP)**.
-This indicates how much a building is worth by using the following formula:
+CM will take *everything* in consideration, meaning if buying a building also unlocks an achievement which boosts your income, which unlocks an achievement, CM will know and highlight that building's value.
+CM uses the following formula to calculate the PP:

 ```
 max(cost - cookies in bank, 0)/cps + cost/Δ cps
 ```

-Cookie Monster also indicates the time left before being able to buy an upgrade or building, and takes it into consideration.
-It will take *everything* in consideration, meaning if buying a building also unlocks an achievement which boosts your income, which unlocks an achievement, it will know and highlight that building's value.

-This index is computed for buildings and upgrades.
-If the relevant option is enabled, it will color-code each of them based on their value.
-It compares the PP across all possible buy options: if a buy 10 option is better than any of the buy 1 options Cookie Monster will colour them accordingly.
+If the relevant option is enabled, CM will color-code each of them based on their value.
+CM compares the PP across all possible buy options: if a buy 10 option is better than any of the buy 1 options Cookie Monster will colour them accordingly.
+Note that sometimes it is better to buy 10 of a building than to buy only 1, CM will also indicate this!

-Cookie Monster uses the following standard colours:
+The following standard colours are used:

 * Light Blue: (upgrades) This item has a better PP than the best building to buy
 * Green: This building has the best PP